PaddlePaddle/Paddle/benchmark/README.md

 #### Seq2Seq

-The benchmark of sequence-to-sequence network will be add later.
+The benchmark of sequence-to-sequence network will be added later.

 ### Multi GPU: 4 GPUs